 Thunderstorm confirmations are provided for major population centres in New South Wales, Queensland, Victoria, Western Australia and Northern Territory.
 Strong wind confirmations are provided for major population centres in New South Wales and Victoria.

-This confirmation service is only accessible by Registered Users.
+This confirmation service is only accessible by Registered Access.
 For the general public and occasional users a similar fee-for-service facility is available.
-For details and for information on locations and time periods not provided in these reports please contact us via the web Data Requests and Enquiries form, or email us at: email@example.com.
+For details and for information on locations and time periods not provided in these reports please contact us via the web Data requests and enquiries form, or email us at: firstname.lastname@example.org.
 Please provide the postcode and the name of the closest major town to your location of interest.